amenzhinsky/iothub/README.md

 This project in the active development state and if you decided to use it anyway, please vendor the source code.

-Some of features are missing see [TODO](https://github.com/amenzhinsky/golang-iothub#todo).
+Some features are missing, see [TODO](https://github.com/amenzhinsky/golang-iothub#todo).

 ## Examples

-Send a message from a IoT device:
+Send a message from an IoT device:

 ```go
 package main